junchen-deng/bioinformatics_workshop_2023/WorkshopP3.md

         Seq_dict[base] += 1
 ```
 &nbsp;
 * Consider safeguarding against user error.
-User might provide the sequence using lowercase characters - converting it to upper case might help in such cases!
-Or if the provided string contains illegal characters such as "qwerty123" you may not want to refuse the computation!
+User might provide the sequence using lowercase characters - converting it to uppercase might help!
+Or if the provided string contains illegal characters such as "qwerty123" you may want to refuse the computation!
 ```
 InputSeq = input("Input sequence here: ").upper()